Communist Party of Czechoslovakia (Opposition): Merger with the Social Democrats

 During 1932 the group in the Communist Opposition around Neurath broke away from the movement and joined the Trotskyists.
 Declining in influence, the Communist Opposition moved closer to Social Democracy.
 In autumn of 1932, ahead of Third National Conferenece of the Communist Opposition, the National Working Committee discussed the possibility of a merger with the Social Democrats in order to build working class unity against the rising threat of fascism.
-At the Third National Confererence, held at the House of Trade Unions on Na Perštýně Street inm Prague, various leaders such as Hais, Berger, Václav Šturc spoke in favour of a merger.
+At the Third National Conference, held at the House of Trade Unions on Na Perštýně Street inm Prague, various leaders such as Hais, Berger, Václav Šturc spoke in favour of a merger.
 Antonín Hampl and other Social Democratic leaders attended the meeting.
 The 76 conference delegates unanimous voted in favour of decision to merger with Social Democrats.
 Publication of Obrana Svobody discontinued after the conference.

 Continued presence in Aš

 By the end of 1932 the sole significant organized remainder of the Communist Party of Czechoslovakia (Opposition) was its local group in Aš.
 Christan Bloss, vice mayor of the city, was the leading figure of the group in Aš.
 The Aš Workers House housed the party headquarters; the same building also housed the local Communist Party of Czechosloavkia office.
-Arbeiterpolitik was again published as the party organ from Aš 1935-1938.
+Arbeiterpolitik was again published as the party organ from Aš 1935–1938.
 J. Völkl was the manager of the publication.
 Around 1938-1939 Bloss and some 20 other members of the Communist Party of Czechoslovakia (Opposition) emigrated to Great Britain where they merged into the Sudeten German group of the Communist Party of Czechoslovakia.